In part one, I highlighted four drivers that will result in creative destruction in the healthcare IT industry:

 Like many others, NHS Wales currently uses deployment as a metric for success, but we need to change the conversation to value and outcome and shift to adopting the best industry practices for creating safe, reliable and valuable clinical software at pace.

-In part three, I will talk about the importance of technical and information standards, standardised application programming interfaces and frameworks to create ecosystems of interoperating smaller, well-defined contextually domain bound components sharing the same platform.
+In part three, I talk about the importance of technical and information standards, standardised application programming interfaces and frameworks to create ecosystems of interoperating smaller, well-defined contextually domain bound components sharing the same platform.
+Continue reading…

 Posts in this series